-To make debugging issues easier, errors related to Push notifications are presented in the call debug logs available on the Plivo console.
+To deliver incoming call notifications, the iOS SDK uses the Apple Push Notification service (APNs) and the Android SDK uses Google Firebase Cloud Messaging (FCM).
+To make debugging issues easier, we present errors related to push notifications in the call debug logs available on the Plivo console.

-Are you sending multiple push notifications simultaneously in Sandbox environment?
-Sandbox environment is meant for testing purposes and should not be used to trigger multiple push notifications simultaneously.
-APNS maintain QoS (Quality of Service) queue for each device with a push app.
-Size of the queue is 1.
-Sandbox environment is used only for testing purposes.
+Are you sending multiple push notifications simultaneously in a sandbox environment?
+The sandbox environment is meant for testing purposes and should not be used to trigger multiple push notifications simultaneously.
+APNs maintains a QoS (quality of service) queue for each device with a push app.
+The size of the queue is 1.
+The sandbox environment is used only for testing purposes.

-Plivo shares as much information as possible regarding Push Notification failures in its Call debug logs.
-Below is a comprehensive list of error messages related to push notification failures that you may come across in Plivo console logs
+Plivo shares information regarding push notification failures in its call debug logs.
+Here’s a list of error messages related to push notification failures that you may come across in Plivo console logs.

 Error: InvalidCredentials, Reason: Using a wrong or expired iOS/Android Push notification certificate.

-Using a wrong or Expired iOS/Android certificate on Plivo Console
+Using a wrong or expired iOS/Android certificate on the Plivo console

-An iOS certificate cannot be used for sending push notifications after its expiration date has passed. iOS certificate can be inactive by revoking and invalidating from Apple’s Developer Center.
-Android FCM API key can be deleted from Firebase console.
+An certificate cannot be used for sending push notifications after its expiration date has passed. iOS certificates can be inactive by revoking and invalidating them from Apple’s Developer Center.
+Android FCM API keys can be deleted from the Firebase console.

-For iOS, make sure that correct Certificate and Private key is uploaded on Plivo console.
-Sign in to Apple’s Developer Center and ensure that provisioning profile is active and respective certificates have not been expired, revoked or invalidated.
-For Android, make sure correct FCM API key is uploaded on Plivo console and its active on Firebase console.
+For iOS, make sure that the correct certificate and private key are uploaded on the Plivo console.
+Sign in to Apple’s Developer Center and ensure that provisioning profile is active and respective certificates have not been expired, revoked, or invalidated.
+For Android, make sure the correct FCM API key is uploaded on the Plivo console and is active on Firebase console.

 Error: BadDeviceToken, Reason: Using Push notification certificate for the wrong environment (production/sandbox)